How to Start a Business in Estonia as a Foreigner

 Commercial association

-What is the best vertical for opening a business in Estonia?
+What is the best business to start in Estonia?

 As long as your business vertical is legal, you can open it in Estonia.
-Some of the most popular businesses for e-residents are IT services, consultancy, marketing, ecommerce, and logistics.
+Some of the best businesses to start in Estonia for e-residents are IT services, consultancy, marketing, ecommerce, and logistics.

-How do I register a company in Estonia as a foreigner?
+How to register a company in Estonia as a foreigner

 - Decide what type of business to open

-- Go to the Estonian e-business register and complete the online form
+- Go to the Estonian e-Business Register (the commercial register) and complete the online form

 Before you start the process of company registration, make sure you have: